 Sachin Tendulkar: Awards and Recognition

-There are lot more to cherish about him in his biography.
+There is a lot more to cherish about him in his biography.
 Let us see several awards and recognition he has achieved.

 - Arjuna Award – 1994